alainQtec/argoncage/README.md

 - Securely store and manage secrets
 - Encrypt and decrypt secrets using advanced encryption algorithms
 - Command-line interface for easy usage

->Note: Argon2idKDF is just a wrapper for Konscious.Security.Cryptography.Argon2